Strawberry Shortcake – tender and light vanilla cake layers with a whipped cream filling, fresh strawberries and strawberry buttercream.

 For my new recipe this week, I am going to introduce you to my Strawberry Shortcake.
 I love how this is made up of tender and fluffy vanilla cake.
 I fill it with homemade whipped cream and fresh strawberries and cover it in a strawberry buttercream.
-The perfect shortcake for the season!
+Top it with a dollop of whipped cream, lemon zest, and fresh juicy strawberries if you want to go the extra mile.
+This really is the perfect shortcake for the season!

 I went a little untraditional with the addition of the strawberry buttercream, but I think it was a risk well worth it!
 The flavor is light and awesome!

 To start, the cake layers for this one come from my Classic Vanilla Cake.
 Remember, with a tender, fluffy vanilla cake, it’s easy to over bake the layers and therefore get a dry cake.
 Here’s what I do in my Strawberry Shortcake recipe to make sure that doesn’t happen:

 - First reduce the temperature to 325 degrees F.